EU Stands Firm on AI Act Timeline Despite Industry Pushback

 Reviewed byNidhi Govil

-14 Sources
+15 Sources

-EU Reaffirms AI Act Implementation Timeline
+EU Reaffirms Commitment to AI Act Timeline

 The European Union has firmly stated that it will adhere to the original timeline for implementing its landmark AI legislation, despite mounting pressure from tech companies to delay the rollout.
 European Commission spokesperson Thomas Regnier emphasized, "There is no stop the clock.
 There is no grace period.
-There is no pause," in response to industry calls for postponement 1.
+There is no pause," in response to the industry's calls for postponement 1.

 Industry Push for Delay